-Distance education students must have access to a reliable broadband internet connection with a sustained download rate of 8 Mbps or faster) as well as a desktop or laptop computer with webcam, microphone & speakers (or headset), printer, and an office suite (e.g., Microsoft Office, Google Docs).
+Distance education students must have access to a reliable broadband internet connection with a sustained download rate of 8 Mbps or faster as well as a desktop or laptop computer with webcam, microphone & speakers (or headset), printer, and an office suite (e.g., Microsoft Office, Google Docs).
 Students should also have a designated backup computer site prepared in case they experience connectivity or hardware/software problems at their primary study location; computer malfunctions or local network failures are not accepted as excuses for missing class sessions (or late/missing assignment submission).

-Because of time-zone differences, the nature of hybrid courses, and staffing/resource limitations, the Program does not accept out-of-state applicants who wish to complete the MLISc degree program online.
+Because of time-zone differences, the real-time nature of hybrid courses, and staffing/resource limitations, the Program does not accept out-of-state applicants who wish to complete the MLISc degree program online.

 Hybrid Course Info

 A Graduate Assistant (GA) is assigned to each hybrid LIS course to manage the online portion of the course and to mediate neighbor island student participation during each class session.
 The GA can also help with basic troubleshooting issues.

 Hybrid courses are indicated on each semester’s course schedule with the [hybrid] notation.